eleco/daily-coding-problems/README.md

 # daily-coding-problems
-a coding problem a day keeps the bugs away
+A coding problem a day keeps the bugs away

+This is an attempt at solving in Java the problems distributed by https://www.dailycodingproblem.com/

+This is my own work and the solutions proposed here might be inefficient or plain buggy !
+D.Y.O.R